quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 The `Error` enum will be filled in as we introduce error cases we wish to capture.

-More usefully, this defines a structure of a `Library` which has a collection of `Artists` entries, each with a collection of `Album` entries, then with a collection of `Disc` values, each with a collection of these `AudioFileTrackMetadata` values.
+More usefully, this defines a structure of a `Library` which has a collection of `Artist` entries, each with a collection of `Album` entries, then with a collection of `Disc` values, each with a collection of these `AudioFileTrackMetadata` values.

 Note in the `AudioFileTrackMetadata` that the only values that are not `Option`-al are the `artist` and `track_title`.
 We will only ever assume that those values will be present, and the rest can be empty, and we'll just assign the `Option::None` when there is no value present.